tlhackque/BlockCountries/README.md

  -passive           When using FTP for updates, use passive mode (traverse firewalls) -path /sbin        Path for iptables utilities (use in $CFGFILE) -permitonly        Listed countries will be permited, all others denied.
+                    Put in -permitonly in $CFGFILE so status and start are consistent.
  -blockout          Also generate rules to block output & forwarded-output.
                     This is probably not required for most applications, and will roughly double the memory requirements.
                     Caution: If you use -blockout for start, you must also use it for stop.
-                    This will not be a problem if it\'s in the config file.
+                    This will not be a problem if it\'s in $CFGFILE.
  -d                 Output random debugging messages -v                 Output extended status/statistics CC                ISO Country code or name to ban (or permit if -permitonly).
                     Specify as many as you like.
+                    Default list:

 Arguments may also be obtained from $CFGFILE.
 Anything (except comments) contained in it is prepended to every command